OluwajobaOluwabori/Time-series-analysis/README.md

+## Kaggle Project Statement
+Often times, we always ask how do these National Electricity Distribution agencies measure and generate the bills the serve to their customers.
+Out of our inquisitive nature as man, we would realy like to know.
+It is not rocket science - because our bills are generated based on energy consumption in our household over a given period of time.
+So, how can i know what contribute to most energy consumption in my household?
+This is an important question that requires a holistic answer.

+Context: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
+Different electrical quantities and some sub-metering values are available.

 # Time-series-analysis
 I explored and built a time series forecasting model for measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.